PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/Working with Azure Devops.md

 </div>

-# Exercises
+# Group Exercises

+__Complete the following exercises in your groups in the first Datalab__

 For the following exercises you will need to sign into Azure DevOps.
 You can do this by going to [https://dev.azure.com](https://dev.azure.com) and clicking on the Sign In button in the top right corner.
 You will then be prompted to enter your Microsoft account credentials.
 Sign in using your BUas email address and password.

-## Exercise 1: Create a Backlog for your Project
+### Exercise 1: Create a Backlog for your Project

-## Exercise 2: Create and plan your first sprint for your Project
+### Exercise 2: Create and plan your first sprint for your Project

-## Exercise 3: Create a Kanban Board for your Project
+### Exercise 3: Create a Kanban Board for your Project